Morris dance: Terminology

 Many sides have one or more fools.
 A fool is usually extravagantly dressed, and communicates directly with the audience in speech or mime.
 The fool often dances around and even through a dance without appearing really to be a part of it, but it takes a talented dancer to pull off such fooling while actually adding to and not distracting from the main dance set.

 Many sides also have a beast: a dancer in a costume made to look like a real or mythical animal.
 Beasts mainly interact with the audience, particularly children.
 In some groups this dancer is called the hobby.

 A tradition in Cotswold Morris is a collection of dances that come from a particular area, and have something in common: usually the steps, arm movements, and dance figures.
 Many newer traditions are invented by revival teams.

-Most Cotswold dances alternate common figures (or just figures) with a distinctive figure (or chorus).
-The common figures are common to all (or some) dances in the tradition; the distinctive figure distinguishes that dance from others in the same tradition.
-Sometimes (particularly in corner dances) the choruses are not identical, but have their own sequence specific to the tradition.
-Nevertheless, something about the way the chorus is danced distinguishes that dance from others.
-Several traditions often have essentially the same dance, where the name, tune, and distinctive figure are the same or similar, but each tradition employs its common figures and style.

 In England, an ale is a private party where a number of Morris sides get together and perform dances for their own enjoyment rather than for an audience.
 Food is usually supplied, and sometimes this is a formal meal known as a feast or ale-feast.
 Occasionally, an evening ale is combined with a day or weekend of dance, where all the invited sides tour the area and perform in public.
 In North America the term is widely used to describe a full weekend of dancing involving public performances and sometimes workshops.
 In the sixteenth to nineteenth centuries, the term "ale" referred to a church- or dale-sponsored event where ale or beer was sold to raise funds.
 Morris dancers were often employed at such events.